 Looking for Something Different?

-If you’re looking for an easy way to keep tabs on your money, you may want to consider signing up for a SoFi Money® cash management account.
+If you’re looking for an easy way to keep tabs on your money, you may want to sign up for a new bank account with SoFi.

-With SoFi Money, you can get all the numbers you need to track your finances at a glance and on the go using the SoFi app.
+With SoFi Checking and Savings, you can get all the numbers you need to track your finances at a glance and on the go using the SoFi app.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.